 Camping Recipes for Your Next Campfire

 Some people feel that cooking when camping is just another part of the adventure.
-As someone who is not a fan of cooking even when at home, and wanting to spend as much time as possible hiking, I want to cook the easiest meal possible when camping.
-My husband, on the other hand, loves to create camping meals that are similar to what he would make at home.
-Regardless of how you feel about cooking when you are spending the night on the road, the following camping recipes won’t hurt your budget or get in the way of your planned activities.
+As someone who is not a fan of cooking even when at home, and wants to spend as much time as possible hiking, I want to cook the simplest camping meals possible when adventuring.
+My husband, on the other hand, loves to create easy camping recipes that are similar to what he would make at home.
+Regardless of how you feel about cooking when you are spending the night outdoors, the following easy camping recipes won’t hurt your budget or get in the way of your planned activities.

 - 1 pound boneless, skinless chicken cut into cubes